adlnet/xAPI-Spec/xAPI-Communication.md

 ```
 When an LRS receives a POST request with content type application/json for an existing document also of
 content type application/json, it MUST merge the posted document with the existing document.
-In this context merge is defined as:
+In this context, merge is defined as:
 * de-serialize the Objects represented by each document.
 * for each property directly defined on the Object being posted, set the corresponding
 property on the existing Object equal to the value from the posted Object.
 * store any valid json serialization of the existing Object as the document referenced in the request.

 Note that only top-level properties are merged, even if a top-level property is an Object.
-The entire contents of each original property are replaced with the entire contents of
-each new property.
+The entire contents of each
+original property are replaced with the entire contents of each new property.

 For example, this document is POSTed with the same id as the existing
 document above: